gcwilliams/gcwilliams.github.io/_posts/2016-05-28-angular2-javascript-libraries-typescript.md

     bower install lory --save

-Now, following the Lory API we need to create a definition files for TypeScript, first we'll create the defintion of the function used to create a Lory carousel
+Now, following the Lory API we need to create a definition file for TypeScript, first we'll create the defintion of the function used to create a Lory carousel

 <!--more-->